railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_payroll.rst

     - *Amount* : The amount for an incentive.
     - *Contract* : Contract to be applied for Payslip Input.

-*Other Information*: -

-- *Other Information* : It holds the information regarding the company, payment, notes, etc.
+:guilabel:`Other Information` : - It holds the information regarding the company, payment, notes, etc.

 - *Company* : The company.
 - *Payslip Batches* : Name of Payslip Batch through which payslip is generated.
 - *Made Payment Order* : If **True**, the payment is made.